opticgroup/icmesh/README.md

 ---

-### 📅 **Join Our Weekly TC Mesh Net!**
+### 📅 **Join Our Weekly TC Mesh & SoCalMesh Net!**

-We're excited to invite all TC Mesh users to our **Weekly Net**! 🎉 This is a great opportunity for us to stay connected, practice using TCMESH, and ensure the network is operating smoothly.
+We're excited to invite all TC Mesh users to our **Weekly Net**! 🎉 This is a great opportunity for us to stay connected and ensure the network is operating smoothly.

 🕕 **When:** Every Wednesday at **7:00 PM PT**
 📡 **Where:** Primary Channel 0 on Meshtastic in Trabuco Canyon, CA.